COVID-19 (novel coronavirus) information and updates

 As part of our efforts to reduce the number of people coming into our hospitals, we ask that patient travel forms be submitted electronically where possible.

-If you do not have a scanner, we will also accept a photo emailed to the above email addresses.
+If you do not have a scanner, we will also accept a photo emailed to the below email addresses.

 To access patient travel forms, or for more information, click on this link: